TWtablero/ng-rocketboard/README.md

 ---

 Create and Github OAuth Application
-Change the client_id and secret_id on file: /server/config/environment/development.js
+Change the client_id and secret_id on file

+    /server/config/environment/development.js

 Run